Meet Our Team:

 PHD ECO-ECONIMIST, CHIEF INVESTIGATOR RESEARCH ADVISOR AND DIVEMASTER

-KAY (KAYLEIGH) is a Shark and marine conservationist and advocate with One Ocean Diving, Water Inspired Conservation Group, and Keiko Conservation.
-She is a PADI Divemaster, Shark safety diver, EFR Instructor, Apnea Total Certified Freediver and a Representative in One Ocean Diving Keiki Outreach Program.
+KAY (KAYLEIGH) is a Shark and Marine Conservationist.
+She is a PADI Divemaster, Shark Safety Diver, EFR Instructor, Apnea Total Certified Freediver and a Representative in One Ocean Diving Keiki Outreach Program.
 Kay studied Tourism and Hospitality at Temple University and completed the Marine Option Program at Windward Community College.
 She has also completed a shark specialty course with Queensland University and Cornell University.
 Kay is interested in combining ecotourism practices as it relates to marine life as well as using media outlets to inspire protection for our oceans.

 CHECK HER OUT ON INSTAGRAM: @Mermaid_Kayleigh

 SAFETY DIVER, MARINE BIOLOGIST

 on Shark Immunology.